Int. No. 1114-A

 Be it enacted by the Council as follows:

-Section 1. a.
-There shall be a task force to conduct a study of the monuments, statues, public art, and historical markers on city-owned property.
+Section 1.
+Task force on monuments, statues, public art and historical markers. a.
+There shall be a task force to examine the monuments, statues, public art and historical markers on city-owned property.

 b.
 The task force shall consist of the following members:

-1. The commissioner of cultural affairs or such commissioner's designee, who shall serve as chair of the task force;
+1. The commissioner of cultural affairs or such commissioner's designee, and the executive director of the art commission or such director's designee, 1 of whom shall serve as chair of the task force as designated by the mayor;

-6. Five members appointed by the mayor representing each of the five boroughs, respectively, provided that each member shall have relevant expertise in one or more of the following disciplines: history, art and antiquities, public art and public space, preservation, cultural heritage, diversity and inclusion, and education.
+3. Five members representing each of the 5 boroughs, of which 3 such members shall be appointed by the speaker of the council and 2 such members shall be appointed by the mayor, provided that each member shall have relevant expertise in public art, as well as in one or more of the following disciplines: history, art and antiquities, preservation, cultural heritage, diversity and inclusion or education.

 c.
-The task force shall conduct a comprehensive review of monuments, statues, public art and historical markers on city-owned property, prioritizing those that are subject to sustained negative public reaction or may be viewed as inconsistent with the values of diversity, equity and inclusion.
+The task force shall conduct a comprehensive review of monuments, statues, public art and historical markers on city-owned property, which have been identified by the chair as inconsistent with the values of diversity, equity and inclusion, or for which the chair is aware of substantial public opposition or concerns.
 The task force shall also:

 Click here for full text